-French police arrest suspect over last week's Lyon bomb blast - Interior Minister
+French police arrest suspect over last week's Lyon bomb blast: Interior Minister

 The case is being handled as a terrorism investigation given the circumstances of the attack, committed in broad daylight, and the use of an explosive device capable of hitting a large number of people with screws and metal balls packed into a bag.

+Another source said the judicial police arrested the suspect on the street after having after tailed him.

+They decided not to arrest him at his apartment, the source said, for fear that there could still be some triacetone triperoxide or TATP, the powerful but unstable homemade explosive that was used in the attack.

-Reporting by Bate Felix; Editing by Sudip Kar-Gupta
+Reporting by Emmanuel Jarry and Bate Felix; Editing by Sudip Kar-Gupta and Toby Chopra